John Bradbury Sykes: Career

 After completing his DPhil, Sykes served as a senior scientific officer in the theoretical physics division of the Atomic Energy Research Establishment at Harwell.
 He spent nine months working in astrophysics at the Yerkes Observatory in Williams Bay, Wisconsin from 1956 to 1957.
 After returning to England, he was appointed head of the translations office at Harwell library where he was responsible for translating and editing translations of scientific writings.
 Though he only spoke German and Dutch in addition to English, Harwell's records attest that Sykes had scientific reading knowledge of fifteen languages, specializing in Russian translation.
 He developed his ability to read these languages by first learning the relevant scientific terminology and the grammar of the language without attending to the literature or spoken form.
-Notably, he collaborated on a translation of the ten-volume Course of Theoretical Physics (1958–81) by Russian authors, L. Landau and E. Lifshitz.
+He collaborated on a translation of the ten-volume Course of Theoretical Physics (1958–81) by Russian authors L. Landau and E. Lifshitz.
 In 1960, he was promoted to principal scientific officer and was elected a fellow of the Institute of Linguists.
 He edited the Institute's journal, the Incorporated Linguist from 1980 to 1986.

 In 1967, Sykes began at the Oxford English Dictionary as a contributor, visiting Walton Crescent on Saturday mornings to write definitions for technical vocabulary, an area which editor Robert Burchfield felt was lacking in resources at the time.
 In 1971, he left his job at Harwell and became the editor of the Concise Oxford English Dictionary and the Pocket Oxford English Dictionary.
-He produced the 1982 edition of the Pocket Oxford English Dictionary and the sixth and seventh editions of the Concise Oxford English Dictionary published in 1976 and 1978 respectively.
-Months later, he was also appointed “deputy chief editor” of the Oxford English Dictionaries.
-Oxford English Dictionary editor John Simpson noted of Sykes's approach to lexicography: “he was interested in concise definition as an art form in itself."
+He produced the 1982 edition of the Pocket Oxford English Dictionary and the sixth (1976) and seventh (1978) editions of the Concise Oxford English Dictionary.
+Months later, he was also appointed "deputy chief editor" of the Oxford English Dictionaries.
+Oxford English Dictionary editor John Simpson noted of Sykes's approach to lexicography: "he was interested in concise definition as an art form in itself."
 Though he quickly rose to power at the Oxford English Dictionary, Sykes was not trusted with media matters for the dictionary and was asked by Burchfield to refer media inquiries to other members of the press in his absence.
-Regardless, Sykes served as the center of publicity for the press around the time the new edition of the Concise Oxford English Dictionary was published as interviewers were intrigued by his crossword solving abilities.
-One notable interview given by Sykes to The New York Times was craftily titled, “A British Concise Dictionary.
-Editor, Finding Good Hunting In Judiciously Knowing Lexicography, Muses Nightly Over Puzzle Questions, Revealing Sensitivity to Uncommon Verbally Wayward Xenogamy, Yielding Zymosis”.
+Regardless, Sykes served as the center of publicity for the press around the time the new edition of the Concise Oxford English Dictionary was published, as interviewers were intrigued by his crossword solving abilities.
+One notable interview given by Sykes to The New York Times was craftily titled, "A British Concise Dictionary.
+Editor, Finding Good Hunting In Judiciously Knowing Lexicography, Muses Nightly Over Puzzle Questions, Revealing Sensitivity to Uncommon Verbally Wayward Xenogamy, Yielding Zymosis".